ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 > {: .solution}
 {: .discussion}

 Algorithms need to be represented by some form of language in order to be understood and shared with others.
-Everyone has some experienece with algorithms in their day-to-day life.
-For example, if you have ever cooked or done some task that requires you to follow instructions with a sequence of steps.

 The process of writing pseudocode can be tremendously helpful for figuring out how to start developing code to solve a problem, or implement an algorithm.

 > ## Discussion
 >